satanb4/student_support/README.md

 ## Description
-The new MyPath project application built from the ground up to be asynchronous and fast 🔥 The official repository operated under Glasgow University Software Services.
+The new MyPath project application built from the ground up to be asynchronous and fast 🔥 Concept site under University of Glasgow

 ## Stack
 - Python 3.11